setuser1/Cyber-Corp/README.md

 This repository only consists of 4 people for some reason.

 Key/Legend:
-**setuser1 is root and king of all land**
+**setuser1 isn't root and king of all land**
 - (real).
-the folklore of setuser1 shall haunt all those about.
+the folklore of setuser1 shall not haunt all those about.